A Tale of the Snow Queen

 back and touched the tips of trees in a rustling sound that caused the woman to

-look up, and she knew that her act of mercy had cost her.
+look up; she knew then that her act of mercy had cost her.
 For the sun had sunk too low.
-It was almost gone, and the trees began to
+The trees had began to

 look like silhouettes against the sky.
 Worse